stipple-effect/api/project.md

 ```js
 P.move_layer_down();
 ```
-Swaps the current editing layer of the project `P`.
+Swaps the current editing layer of the project `P` with the layer below.

 **Fails** if `P.get_layer().index == 0`